otunbasoa/terraform-beginner-bootcamp-2023/README.md

 If you lose this file, you lose knowning the state of your infrastructure.

 `.terraform.tfstate.backup` is the previous state file state.

+#### Terraform Directory

+`.terraform` directory contains binaries of terraform providers.

+## Terraform Cloud Login

+I did not have to manually insert the generated token from terraform cloud because i was able to login when i attempt `terraform login` and it was stored in this path `/home/gitpod/.terraform.d/credentials.tfrc.json` automatically